Irshad-Khan/School-Management-System-Api-in-NODE-JS/readme.md

 module.exports = AcademicTerm;
 ```

-# Lecture 9: Creating AcademicYear Model
+# Lecture 9: Creating YearGroup Model
-In this lecture we will add logic for academic Year model.
-Lets craete file AcademicYear.js in model/Academic folder and add below code.
+In this lecture we will add logic for yearGroup model.
+Lets craete file YearGroup.js in model/Academic folder and add below code.

 ```bash
 const mongoose = require('mongoose');